Some providers claim to have direct in-country expertise when they really don't

 - Employing your workers through trusted in-country partners

-Often, organizations looking to expand would prefer an employer of record that can engage their workers through a direct subsidiary—rather than a partner—because this method ensures the most comprehensive service and expertise.
+Often, organizations looking to expand would prefer an employer of record, sometimes referred to as a global or international PEO, that can engage their workers through a direct subsidiary—rather than a partner—because this method ensures the most comprehensive service and expertise.
 But not all providers who claim they have direct, in-country entities really do.

 Some providers claim to be a “direct” partner with in-country entities throughout most of their global footprint.
 But many times, they are actually registered as a temporary foreign employer and have a limited presence in the local market.
 As a foreign employer, they likely don’t have in-country staff and lean on vendors and other local resources to carry out their services.
 An EOR who is leaning on vendors as a foreign employer could also have inconsistent tax reporting—putting their stability (and your credibility) at risk.